matthme/distreviewed/README.md

 ## How

 Distreviewed is a rudimentry prototype of how peer-review could look like on Holochain.
-Reviews can be written and discovered for any paper simply by referring to its [doi](https://en.wikipedia.org/wiki/Digital_object_identifier).
+Reviews can be written and discovered for any paper simply by referring to its [doi](https://en.wikipedia.org/wiki/Digital_object_identifier) or another unique identifier.

 ## Imagine...